 In the next round, we'll pick up where we left off and explore Phases 3-4.
 Until then, cheers!

-To learn more about DevSecOps and Cloud Security, check out the DEV540: Secure DevOps and Cloud Application Security course!
+To learn more about DevSecOps and Cloud Security, check out the SEC540: Cloud Security and DevOps Automation course!